 - BS, History - Program information from the University Catalog.

-- History Concentration in Initial Licensure (5-12), History, BA/BS - Program information from the University Catalog.
+- History Concentration in Initial Licensure (5-12), History, BS - Program information from the University Catalog.

 - Four-Year Plans of Study - Required and elective courses for program completion.

 Graduates with a baccalaureate in history understand the diversity of human experience in the past, as well as the nature of the historical enterprise.
 They acquire the ability to explain developments in U.S. and world history and their significance; become familiar with different approaches to and methods of historical study; and understand the challenge of weighing multiple perspectives and evaluating the merits of competing interpretations.

 Graduates with a baccalaureate in history understand the nature of historical interpretation, the variety of historical sources, and the structure of historical arguments.
 They are able to pose a significant research question about the past; locate, explain, evaluate, and utilize information from and about the past to answer a research question; and utilize primary and secondary source evidence to support a historical argument.

 Graduates with a baccalaureate in history develop diverse communication skills, including reading to extract and construct meaning from text and non-textual sources; writing persuasive and evidence-based arguments; and creating oral, multimedia, and digital presentations.

 Through each of these three areas, students taking history courses obtain training in problem solving through the analysis of data and literary and artistic evidence to put forth and evaluate arguments, practice effective skills of communication in expressing ideas, obtain knowledge of citizenship at the local, national and global levels, confront ethical issues in historical reasoning and research, and understand context that produces artistic works.

 - Graduate School